Lessons on Business Leadership and National Cultures

 No one knows this better than CEOs of successful global companies such as Japan’s Canon, Sweden’s Ericsson, Taiwan’s Acer Computers, the U.K.’s British Telecommunications, and U.S.-based Coca-Cola.

-In Global Literacies, a team of researchers led by Robert Rosen, Ph.D., of Healthy Companies International, and Watson Wyatt Worldwide have produced the first model of international business success based on a wide-ranging landmark study of global leaders and their world-class companies.
+In Global Literacies, a team of researchers led by Robert Rosen, Ph.D., of The Healthy Leader, and Watson Wyatt Worldwide have produced the first model of international business success based on a wide-ranging landmark study of global leaders and their world-class companies.
 Global Literacies documents the exclusive results of a worldwide survey of over one thousand senior executives and in-depth interviews with CEOs of seventy-eight companies — companies representing 3.5 million employees in more than 200 countries, and with more than $725 billion in annual sales.

 Global Literacies offers compelling new insights and business tools: